muldjord/boris/data/behaviours/README.md

 The line `#Frames` must be there so the software knows when the frame definitions begin.

 ### Behaviour options
-* title=&lt;STRING&gt;: The title used by the behaviour.
+* title=STRING: The title used by the behaviour.
 This is the title shown in the system tray menus.

 #### Options specific to Boris behaviours
-* coins=&lt;INTEGER&gt;: The price in Boris coins it costs to unlock this behaviour.
+* coins=INTEGER: The price in Boris coins it costs to unlock this behaviour.
 If undefined, it defaults to 10c.
-* category=&lt;STRING&gt;: The category this behaviour is categorically categorized into:
+* category=STRING: The category this behaviour is categorically categorized into:
   * Health: Used for behaviours that heal Boris.
 He will not choose these on his own
   * Energy: Boris will choose from this category when he is low on energy / sleepy
   * Hunger: Boris will choose from this category when he is hungry